Zapper-fi/protocol/docs/api-intro/App Balances.md

 :::

-### `GetAppBalancesQuery`
+### `AppBalance`

-Returns all indexed DeFi or other app balances for an account address on a set of networks (and optionally, for a set of app slugs)
+Returns indexed DeFi or other app balances for an account address on a set of networks (and optionally, for a set of app slugs)

 ```sh